Does Aetna cover Wegovy?

 • Some Aetna plans cover Wegovy, while others specifically do not cover weight loss medications.

-• When Aetna covers Wegovy, prior authorization is required that demonstrates you’ve met certain coverage criteria.
+• When Aetna covers Wegovy, prior authorization is required that demonstrates you’ve met certain coverage criteria, such as a specific body mass index (BMI).

 • If your Aetna plan doesn’t cover Wegovy, you can submit a request for coverage to your plan administrator.